kujoDE/KJDE/README.md

 SystemD and OpenRC supported! (for other innit systems you will need to start some services by yourself)

+If you don't like rounded bar/don't have monitor that supports 1440p (rounded bar is writen for that exact resolution) use config.alternate for polybar!

 How to install:
 1. Install arch-based distro without GUI (<a href="https://artixlinux.org">Artix Linux </a> is recommended)
 2. Login as your user